Correlated insulators, density wave states, and their nonlinear optical response in magic-angle twisted bilayer graphene

 In Ref.~\onlinecite{Bernevig-tbg3-arxiv20} and Ref.~\onlinecite{kang-cascade-tbg-arxiv21}, the authors propose to ``regularize" the Coulomb interaction by subtracting a constant density $(1/2) \delta_{\mathbf{q},\mathbf{0}}$ from the density operator $\hat{\rho}(\mathbf{q})$, which reads

 in which $\delta \hat{\rho}(\mathbf{q})$ is defined as the density matrix at wavevector $\mathbf{q}$ subtracted by a constant $(1/2)\,\delta_{\mathbf{q},\mathbf{0}}$\cite{supp_info}.
-Note that Eq.~(\ref{eq:HC}) is not normal ordered, which differs from the normal ordered Hamiltonian only by a constant chemical-potential shift if all bands are included.
-However, if $H_C'$ is projected onto a subset of low-energy bands, e.g., the flat bands, then Eq.~(\ref{eq:HC}) would be different from its normal ordered form $H_{C}$.
-By virtue of the particle-hole symmetry and $C_{2z}\mathcal{T}$ symmetry of the projected interaction Hamiltonian, the difference $\Delta H_C=H_{C}^{\prime}-H_{C}$ can re-expressed as the HF potentials from the remote bands exerted on the flat bands \cite{Bernevig-tbg3-arxiv20}.
-The remote band HF potentials $\Delta H_{C}$ would significantly change the dispersions of the flat bands.
+Note that Eq.~(\ref{eq:HC}) is not normal ordered.
+After being projected onto a subset of low-energy bands, e.g., the flat bands, Eq.~(\ref{eq:HC}) would differ from its normal ordered form $H_C$, and the difference $\Delta H_C=H_{C}^{\prime}-H_{C}$ can be re-expressed as the HF potentials exerted by the remote bands on the flat bands by virtue of the particle-hole and $C_{2z}\mathcal{T}$ symmetry of the projected interaction Hamiltonian \cite{Bernevig-tbg3-arxiv20}.
 In Fig.~\ref{fig1}(d), we present the flat band structures including remote-band HF potentials.
 Clearly, $\Delta H_{C}$ significantly enhances the overall bandwidth of flat bands and induces the particle-hole asymmetry.
 In addition to the screening effects from the metallic gates, the Coulomb interactions between electrons in the flat bands of TBG can be further screened by virtual particle-hole excitations from the remote bands, which are treated by cRPA \cite{pollet-tbg-crpa-prb20}, and the details are presented in Supplementary Information \cite{supp_info}.
 The calculated effective dielectric constant as a function of wave vector $\mathbf{q}=\widetilde{\mathbf{q}}+\mathbf{Q}$ is shown in Fig.~\ref{fig1}(e), which is consistent with the previous report \cite{pollet-tbg-crpa-prb20}.

-In the double-gate screened Coulomb interaction $V(\mathbf{q})$, only the screening effect from the top and bottom gates has been taken into account, and we assume the gates are separated from the TBG device by BN layers with thickness $d_s=40\,$nm and dielectric constant $\epsilon_{\textrm{BN}}\approx 4$.
-The Coulomb interactions between electrons in the flat bands of TBG can be further screened by virtual excitations of particle-hole pairs from the remote bands, which contribute to a wave vector dependent dielectric constant, which we treat using the constrained random phase approximation: